 In the winter of 2016 the top portion of the dance hall collapsed.

-One review on “Forest City”
+2 reviews on “Forest City”

 I drove through Forest 3/28/2016, What an amazing place.
 I have lived in the area for almost 35 years.
 It wasn’t an easy place to live, back in its Hayday.
 It sits in what we call a pneumonia hole.
 Most of town doesn’t even see any direct sunshine during the winter and what does, only gets direct light for a few hours out of the day.